Extrys/EZ-DOTS-Extensions/README.md

 I will be updating the Documentation and adding more functionality to this library so it will become larger with time to make your life a bit easier, if it helps you i will be happy

+## DOTS EZ Quaternion Extensions
+Some extensions to work with quaternions for DOTS